fontforge/fontforge.github.io/en-US/downloads/mac-dl.md

 </a>

 <div class="collapse" id="collapseDev"><div class="well" markdown="1">
-New development versions are created whenever changes are made, and the latest is always available from <http://dl.bintray.com/fontforge/fontforge/>.
+See <a href="/en-US/downloads/dev">developer builds</a> for instructions.

-To install an update:
+Once downloaded, to install an update:

 1. Drag and drop the new FontForge.app into `/Applications` and replace it
 2. Start FontForge again